AlCybx/AlCybx/README.md

 💡 Goal: To build a career in IT and software development, contributing to innovative solutions and improving my technical expertise.

 📌 Check out my projects and feel free to connect!

+## Objective

+🚀 Aspiring Back-End Engineer | Passion for Performance, Security & Scalable APIs

+I am a dedicated back-end engineer with expertise in C#, ASP.NET, JavaScript, SQL, PostgreSQL, Express.js, and Node.js, committed to building efficient, secure, and scalable applications.
+My portfolio showcases projects from my learning journey, highlighting API development, performance optimization, and security best practices.

+With a strong interest in fintech, e-commerce, SaaS, and enterprise-level applications, I am actively seeking opportunities to apply my skills in a professional setting.
+My goal is to continuously grow, contribute meaningfully to development teams, and positively impact business growth through technology.

+💡 Always learning.
+Always improving.
+Open to exciting opportunities!

 ## Skills